-Shahd Essam is an artist and designer specialised in woodwork and jewellery design.
-She is an alumna of the Jameel House of Traditional Arts in Cairo class of 2022, where she majored in woodwork, and is currently a product designer and instructor at The Design Studio by Azza Fahmy, a contemporary jewellery making and jewellery design school in Egypt founded by the designer Azza Fahmy.
+Shahd Essam is a woodwork artist, jewellery designer and a graduate of the Jameel House of Traditional Arts in Cairo (2022).
+She is currently a product designer and instructor at The Design Studio by Azza Fahmy, a contemporary jewellery making and jewellery design school in Egypt founded by the designer Azza Fahmy.

-Shahd's journey as a designer began when she studied architecture at the German University in Cairo.
-She soon realised that she had a passion for design, and went on to enrol in a jewellery-making and jewellery design course at the Design Studio by Azza Fahmy, where she took up product design.
-Following this course, Shahd designed several independent jewellery collections and began to seek ways to improve her design and craftsmanship.
+Shahd's journey as a designer began when she studied architecture at the German University in Cairo, where she enolled in a jewellery-making and jewellery design course at the Design Studio by Azza Fahmy, where she took up product design.
+Subsequently, Shahd designed several independent jewellery collections and began to seek ways to improve her design and craftsmanship.

 Following her graduation from the Jameel House of Traditional Arts in 2022, Shahd participated in a woodcarving introduction workshop at the National Museum of Egyptian Civilisation and got the opportunity to showcase her woodwork design skills when she was invited to participate in the Esna Inspiration Product project as part of the 'Visit Esna' campaign funded by USAID and implemented by Takween Integrated Community Development.
 For this project she made several designs for wooden trays inspired by Esna's heritage.